marian-kadanka/woocommerce-product-price-based-on-countries/readme.txt

 == Description ==

-**WooCommerce Product Price Based on Countries** is a extension for WooCommerce that allows you to set prices and receive payments in different currencies.
+**WooCommerce Product Price Based on Countries** is a extension for WooCommerce that allows you to sell the same product in different currencies based on the country of the customer.

+= How it works =

-The plugin detect automatically visitor's country using geolocation features and display the currency and price you have defined previously for this country (or region).
+The plugin detect automatically the country of the website visitor throught the geolocation feature included in WooCommerce (2.3.0 or later) and display the currency and price you have defined previously for this country.

-You have two ways to set product's price for each region:
+You have two ways to set product's price for each country:

 * Calculate price by applying a exchange rate.
 * Set price manually.

-**Key Features**

-* Easy settings and integrated with Woocommerce settings page.
-* Geolocation integrated with WooCommerce Gelocation feature.
+When country changes on checkout page, the cart, the order preview and all shop are updated to display the correct currency and pricing.

+= Multicurrency =
-* Multicurrency: allows to receive payments in different currencies, reducing the costs of currency conversions.
+Sell and receive payments in different currencies, reducing the costs of currency conversions.

-* Include regular price and sale price by region.
+= Country Switcher =
+The extension include a country switcher widget to allow your customer change the country from the frontend of your website.

+= Shipping currency conversion =
-* Apply currency conversion to Flat and International Flar Rate Shipping.
+Apply currency conversion to Flat and International Flat Rate Shipping.
-* It's possible set a exchange rate to automatically calculate price for a region.
-* Automatically detects of customer's country, with price and currency set accordingly.
-* Refresh price and currency on order preview, cart and shop when country changes on checkout page.
-* Included a Widget, action hook and shortcode to add a country selector to front-end.
-* Compatible With WPML.

-**Requirements**

-* WordPress 3.6 or later
+= Compatible with WPML =
+WooCommerce Product Price Based on Countries is officially compatible with [WPML](https://wpml.org/extensions/woocommerce-product-price-based-countries/).

+= Premium Addons =
+Need a specific integration with a WooCommerce extension?
+Perhaps add automatic daily updated to exchange rate?
+Have a look at the extension catalog from the oficial site at [pricebasedcountry.com](http://www.pricebasedcountry.com?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend)

+**Popular extensions**

+* [WooCommerce Subscriptions Bridge](http://www.pricebasedcountry.com/product/woocommerce-subscriptions-bridge-price-based-country/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Integration with WooCommerce Subscriptions.

+= Requirements =
-* WooCommerce 2.3.0 or later.
+WooCommerce 2.3.0 or later.

 == Installation ==